EsraGurbuz/EsraGurbuz/README.md

 ## ✨ About Me

 Hi!
-I'm Esra, a curious and motivated software engineering student.
+I'm Esra, a curious and motivated first-year software engineering student with a passion for exploring how things work behind the screen.
-Currently exploring the coding universe through:
+I love diving into the fundamentals of code and understanding the logic that powers our digital world.

+Currently, I’m learning and experimenting with:

 - 🚀 Java, C, and Python
-- 🌱 Fundamentals of programming and computer science
+- 🌱 Programming logic, problem-solving, and computer science basics

-In my free time, I enjoy getting inspired by space documentaries and movies like **The Lord of the Rings**, **Fast & Furious**, and **Alice in Wonderland** 🌌🎥
+In my free time, I’m fascinated by the mysteries of space — from stargazing on quiet nights to watching deep-space documentaries that make me feel like a tiny piece of something infinite.
+I’m also a big fan of storytelling in all its forms: whether it’s the epic journeys of *The Lord of the Rings*, the adrenaline of *Fast & Furious*, or the whimsical wonder of *Alice in Wonderland*.
+These worlds inspire my creativity and remind me that code, like a great story, can open portals to new realities.

+> Just like space, the world of software has infinite possibilities — and I’m here to explore it, one project at a time.

 ---